 Each of these themes are equally important, however some are more detailed than others.

-We want you to explore the discussion paper content and share your ideas.
 As it is lengthy and technical content, we have provided you with several options to navigate the different material:

 Local and state planning controls, key terms and how to use the discussion paper.